spiral/docs/docs/en/keeper/intro.md

 ## Namespace

-The basic idea of Keeper is that all submodules are isolated code inside a given `namespace`.
+The basic idea of Keeper is that all submodules are isolated code inside the given `namespace`.
 For example, there could be `admin` and `profile` namespaces.

 All the Keeper functionality is integrated with `spiral/security` and follows RBAC rules.